 Meet Your Cyber Education Team

-Thomas Russell is the Cyber Education Program Manager for the National Cybersecurity Center.
+Thomas Russell is the Director of Cyber Education for the National Cybersecurity Center.
 He is an army veteran who worked in the signal corps.
 His background also includes a master’s degree in education for Applied Technology from the College of Saint Rose and a Bachelor of Science in Information Systems Management, and an Associate degree in Network Security from Colorado Technical University.

 As a teacher at Falcon High School, Thomas taught many classes such as Cybersecurity, Computer Applications, Networking, Technology Literacy, Health and Information Technology, Information Security, and Computer Forensics.